Skip to main content

 (xfs)

-4. Verify the integrity of the attached volume data.
-Execute the appropriate command based on the file system type and check the results.
+4. Verify the integrity of the attached volume using a command suitable for the detected file system:

 sudo fsck -n /dev/vdb